ibm-cloud-docs/pattern-base-ibm-cloud-satellite/resiliency-architecture.md

 # Architecture decisions for resiliency
 {: #resiliency-architecture}

-The following sections summarize the resiliency architecture decisions for base {{site.data.keyword.satellitelong_notm}} pattern.
+The following sections summarize the resiliency architecture decisions for the deployment of {{site.data.keyword.satelliteshort}} on-premises or in hyperscaler pattern.

 ## Architecture decisions for high availability
 {: #high-availability}